 I owned and played the heck out of this game when I was a kid!
 Hyperstone Heist was the game I’d show off and play two player on when friends came over or we had a slumber party.
 Sure, it doesn’t quite meet the near perfection of Turtles in Time, but it’s a stellar, fast-paced, gorgeous title that’s a blast.
 It’s gotten pretty pricey CIB, but between the upcoming Shredder’s Revenge and this poster included with Buster’s Hidden Treasure, I got a bit of Turtle collecting mania:

 Hyperstone Heist was calling.
 So I just bought a copy from Bowser’s Basement that isn’t complete, but has a very minty case and cart.
 I got a great deal, and was happy to support my local store.
-And you better believe I’ve already beaten the game!
-It’s surprisingly challenging and satisfying to play through it again today-I strongly recommend it if you’re a Turtles fan!
+And you better believe I’ve already beaten the game several times!
+It’s surprisingly challenging and satisfying to play through it again today-I strongly recommend it if you’re a Turtles fan.

 What am I missing?